 Otherwise, the fastest way to determine if a plugin is creating an issue is to disable all plugins and see if the issue persists.
 If this resolves the issue, proceed with enabling them one by one to see which plugin caused the problem.

-Once you have identified the conflicting plugin, there are a few steps you can take to try and resolve the issue.
+Once you have identified the conflicting plugin, you can take a few steps to try and resolve the issue.
 A relatively easy fix is uninstalling and reinstalling the plugin.
 If that doesn’t work, try contacting the plugin’s developer or support team.
 They may be able to help you resolve the conflict quicker than you could troubleshoot on your own.
 If the plugin’s support team can’t help you fix the problem, uninstall the plugin and install an alternate one that offers similar functionality without creating the HTTP image upload errors.